Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 In other words, this note is incompatable for Anki versions 2.1.49 or older.

 ## Mobile (AnkiDroid and AnkiMobile)
-jp-mining-note finally supports AnkiDroid and AnkiMobile, paired with a new interface specifically designed for mobile devices.
+JPMN, as of (TODO), finally supports AnkiDroid and AnkiMobile, paired with a new interface specifically designed for mobile devices.
-However, JPMN wasn't tested heavily on these apps as of writing this[^1].
-Because of this, please [let me know](faq.md#contact-info) if you come across any bugs!

 [^1]:
     Written as of 2023/03/20.